juice-shop/shake-logger/README.md

 # shake-logger
 This projects provides a logger and a connected harlem shake js.
+The shake logger runs on port 8080, make sure that it is not blocked.

 # Juice Shop
 This projects helps in awareness trainings, specally with the [juice shop](https://github.com/bkimminich/juice-shop).